Mode8fx/blockamok/README.md

 <h1 align="center">Blockamok Remix</h1>

 <p align="center"><b>A CPU-only, from-scratch 3D game written in C, where you dodge blocks<br>
-Available for PC, Linux, Android, Switch, Wii U, Wii, Gamecube, 3DS, PSP, and Vita</b></p>
+Available for PC, Linux, Android, Switch, Wii U, Wii, GameCube, 3DS, PSP, and Vita</b></p>

 <p align="center">You accidentally fly your spaceship into a wormhole.
 To your shock, you find yourself in an alternate dimension filled with blocks.
 The throttle on your spaceship is broken and keeps increasing the speed.
 How far can you make it?</p>